-On the floor of your home's utility areas such as the laundry room, basement, and garage, lives a hardworking, underappreciated piece of plumbing known as a floor drain.
+On the floor of your home's utility areas (like the laundry room, basement, and garage), lives a hardworking, underappreciated piece of plumbing known as a floor drain.
 Although it tends to be neglected and often doesn't get the regular cleaning it needs for optimal performance, your floor drain does an essential job.
 It swallows up all kinds of sludge and grime like runoff from appliances; dirt, sand, and melted snow from your car; and soap scum, hair, and lint from the washing machine.
-Occasionally an overload will cause a clog, which can result in water backup and even flooding.
+Occasionally an overload causes a clog, which can result in water backup and even flooding.
 This type of plumbing emergency requires immediate attention -- the right kind.
-Avoid commercial drain cleaners, which are caustic and can eat through your pipes, leaving you with a bigger problem than when you started.
+Avoid commercial drain cleaners, which are caustic and can eat through your pipes, leaving you with an even bigger problem.
 Use the alternatives below instead.

-A plunger is a tool that nearly every householder has on hand (and if you don't have one, you should!).
+A plunger is a tool that nearly every homeowner has on hand (and if you don't have one, you should!).
 Smear the edge of the plunger with petroleum jelly to ensure a good seal.
 Then depress the plunger forcefully several times.
-Pour in a few cups of water to see whether the water drains.
+Pour in a few cups of water to see whether it drains.

 Vinegar and Soda

 A 32-oz bottle of vinegar.